Conveyancing terminology A-Z

 A report carried out for a buyer by a surveyor to give them an insight into the physical condition of a property.

-A form of joint ownership, not to be confused with Joint Tenancy.
-With a Tenancy in Common, the co-owners do own distinct shares in the property – this can be 50/50, 60/40, or whatever split to co-owners decide upon.
+A form of joint ownership, which differs from Joint Tenancy.
+With a Tenancy in Common, the co-owners own distinct shares in the property – this can be 50/50, 60/40, or whatever split to co-owners decide upon.
 If one of the co-owners passes away, their share of the property will not automatically pass to the other co-owner, it will pass in accordance with the terms of the deceased owners will (or the ‘rules of intestacy’ if they did not have a Will).

 A term that refers to the legal basis of ownership of property.
 For example, the owner of a Freehold property owns the “Freehold title”.